ninech/cony/README.md

 ```

 Cony will only accept the given connection if it's current connection is closed or if there is no current
 connection.
-There will be **no** error if Cony uses it's current connection in favor of the provided
+There will be an error if Cony already has a connection!
-connection!
+This restriction is imposed because else Cony might leak connections.

 ## Getting Started